The Union for Reform Judaism (URJ) provides support to congregations for a wide range of situations, including:

 - The Reform Movement has created two resources for review of clergy and professional staff.
 Introduction to Mutual Review is intended for review processes with rabbis; Guide to Values-Based Review is intended for review processes with cantors and professional staff.

 - The North American Commission on Rabbinic Congregational Relations (NCRCR) is a joint commission of the URJ and the CCAR.
 The NCRCR is uniquely equipped to help URJ congregations employing CCAR-member rabbis when tensions arise in a synagogue.
 The NCRCR is chaired by Rabbi William Kuhn, on behalf of the CCAR, and Ms. Robin Kosberg, on behalf of the URJ.
 Reach out to either Rabbi Kuhn (email@example.com) or to Robin (firstname.lastname@example.org) for a confidential consultation.
+For more information about the NCRCR, please see this fact sheet in the URJ Tent.

 Support for Congregations Considering a Merger or Collaboration